Yasemin

 While I believe the real power ultimately resides in people and the choices we make each day, our environment plays a powerful role.
 It is the container in which our lives unfold, making some possibilities easier and others more difficult.

-Drawing on nearly two decades of architectural practice, community engagement, research in neuroscience and environmental psychology—and my perspective as a mother of three— I help clients discover what matters most and translate those values into environments that support the lives they want to build.
+Drawing on nearly two decades of architectural practice, community engagement, research in neuroscience and environmental psychology, I help clients discover what matters most and translate those values into environments that support the lives they want to build.

 Areas of Expertise.